 If you get an email or pop-up message while you are online that asks for financial or personal information, do not reply or click on the link in the message.
 Legitimate companies are not going to ask for this information on the Internet or through email.
 These types of pop ups and emails often lead to solicitations from illegitimate companies.

 Credit card companies are never going to call to lower your interest rate.

 Scammers obtain information about credit cards such as the last four digits of the credit card numbers.
 Then they call offering lower interest rates if you provide additional personal information.
 Legitimate credit card companies never contact you directly over the phone offering lower interest rates.
 If a telemarketer calls offering lower interest rates, protect yourself by hanging up immediately.
 Attempting to stop the calls by pushing a button or speaking to someone will only result in more calls.

 A legitimate business is not going to make repeated telephone calls.

 A legitimate company is not going to make harassing phone calls in order to obtain information from you.
 They will call once, and leave a message if it is essential that you call them back.
 If you find yourself getting repeated phone calls, ask for the caller’s name and company, and if they do not give you any information, report them to the Bureau of Consumer Protection.

 No legitimate telephone solicitor asks for your personal information over the phone.

 A legitimate company knows and understands the repercussions of identity fraud and solicitations.
 They are never going to call you to ask for your credit card information, bank account information, date of birth, or social security number.
-The only time they will ask you for this information is when you call them to verify your account.
+The only time they will ask you for this information is to verify your account when you call them.